Schinzel/basic-utils/README.md

 ### Checker
-A less verbose way to check for null and empty variable for a set of data types.
+A less verbose way to check for null and empty variables for a set of data types.
 ```java
 if (Checker.isEmpty(str)) {
 }